rohanraj07/ComputerGraphic/427546s2018/finalProject/README.txt

 Email Address- rohan_girase@student.uml.edu

-Computer Graphics Assignment 3.
+Computer Graphics Project.

 Steps:-

-1. Open ComputerGraphicsA3.html file.
+1. Open finalProject.html file.
 2. You will be able to see three views.